Governor Larry Hogan

 Since taking office, the Hogan administration has been a strong supporter of protecting the environment and the health of Maryland’s most important natural asset: the Chesapeake Bay.
 Governor Hogan worked closely with the agricultural and environmental communities to develop enhanced Phosphorous Management Tool regulations – a solution that represents one of the most important steps forward in Maryland environmental policy in a generation.
 He has also provided the highest level of funding for the Chesapeake and Atlantic Coastal Bays Trust Fund, and is the first governor in state history to not allow funding for the restoration of the Chesapeake Bay to be diverted into the General Fund.

 To address the state’s heroin addiction epidemic, Governor Hogan created the Maryland Heroin and Opioid Emergency Task Force.
-In the 2016 legislative session, he acted on the recommendations of the Task Force, committing nearly $10 million in funding, and signing legislation to expand the state’s Good Samaritan Law and Prescription Drug Monitoring Program.
+In the 2016 legislative session, he acted on the recommendations of the Task Force, committing nearly $9 million in funding.
+He has also signed legislation to expand the state’s Good Samaritan Law and Prescription Drug Monitoring Program.

 Governor Hogan has been committed to public safety and redevelopment, closing the deplorable Baltimore City Detention Center; reopening the Maryland State Police Barrack in Annapolis, and launching Project C.O.R.E., a $700 million initiative to address blight in Baltimore City.

-To reduce unnecessary and overly burdensome constraints on Maryland’s citizens and business community, Governor Hogan established the Regulatory Reform Commission, which is currently conducting a top-to-bottom review of every single regulation in the state.
+To reduce unnecessary and overly burdensome constraints on Maryland’s citizens and business community, Governor Hogan established the Regulatory Reform Commission to conduct a top-to-bottom review of every single regulation in the state, and he committed to implementing all 187 of the Commission’s recommended reforms following its final report published in December 2016.
 The Redistricting Reform Commission, also established in 2015, directly led to Hogan-sponsored legislation to end the partisan drawing of district lines.
 Returning free and fair elections to Maryland citizens remains a top goal of Governor Hogan and his administration.

 Governor Hogan has also faced a number of unexpected challenges.
 Just ninety days after his inauguration, Baltimore City was overwhelmed with the worst violence the city had experienced in 47 years.
 Governor Hogan acted swiftly and decisively, declaring a State of Emergency and calling in the National Guard.
 Order was restored, and the Hogan administration received credit for strong leadership, and a rapid and effective response.